0xcert/framework/docs/connectors/atomic-orders-guide.md

 If you want to exchange assets with someone in a trustless way, not depending on a third party nor accepting counterparty risk, atomic orders are the way to go.

 Atomic order is a way of creating an [atomic swap](https://0xcert.org/news/dex-series-7-atomic-swaps/) within the 0xcert Framework.
 It is a set of instructions for what you will execute in a single mutation and with only two possible results.
-Either the mutation will succeed and all participants will receive their assets, or the mutation will fail and the operation will return to its starting point.
+Either the mutation will succeed and all actions will be executed, or the mutation will fail and nothing will change.
+There's no middlew way.

 Atomic orders can be performed between multiple parties and can contain multiple actions.